Are you familiar with demand generation?

-To be effective, demand generation strategies must come into play and account for each touchpoint in the entire customer journey and sales cycle.
+To be effective, demand generation marketing strategies must come into play and account for each touchpoint in the entire customer journey and sales cycle.

 But really, they start long before a customer enters that cycle.

-Understandably, It’s often confused with lead generation.
+Understandably, demand generation is often confused with lead generation.